maxutility2011/ezLiveStreaming/README.md

 The live stream data flow on a live worker server is shown in the above diagram.
 To run a live channel, the worker launches a ffmpeg transcoder and a Shaka packager.
 From left to right, the contribution encoder generates and sends a live RTMP stream (SRT to be added) to the ffmpeg transcoder.
 The ffmpeg transcoder outputs *N* number of output MPEG-TS streams, where *N* is the number of configured output renditions in the live job request.
 The MPEG-TS streams are sent to Shaka packager running on the same VM.
 Shaka packager outputs HLS/DASH streams as fragmented MP4 segments and playlist files and write to local disk.
 The worker runs a file watcher (fsnotify) which watches for new files written to the local stream output folders, then uploads any new files to the configured S3 bucket (i.e., S3_output.Bucket).
 The S3 buckets serves as the origin server which can deliver HLS/DASH streams to the viewers via CDN.

+# How to integrate ezLiveStreaming

+While the provided UI is only for demo purposes and can only serve a single live job, you can build your own Web catalog system to create and manage all the jobs using ezLiveStreaming's Web APIs.
+The detail of the APIs are specified in the following sections of this document.

+Since all the job states are kept in Redis and are ready to be served via ezLiveStreaming's Web API, all you need to do is to implement a Web catalog system for creating and managing your live jobs.
+For example, your catalog system may provide a page for creating a new job and a landing page for listing all the current jobs.
+If users click on a specific job from the landing page, they are directed to a per-job page that shows the detail of that job or they can also stop, reconfigure then resume the job.
+All these behaviors are backed by the web API of ezLiveStreaming and its backend functions.

 # Quickstart

 All the microservices in ezLiveStreaming run in docker and can be built, created and launched with docker-compose in a few steps as follows.
 Through out this document, you will see terms like *live job*, *live channel* and *live stream* which are used interchangeably.